 - In a small bowl whisk the eggs and then blend in well together with the rest of the ingredients.
 Take a handful or 1/4 cup of the mixture and shape into a ball.
 You make a hole in the middle and stuff some barberries, raisins, walnuts and fried onions inside.

-- In a large pot, saute slice onions in a 3 tablespoons of vegetable oil.
-When transparent, add 1/2 teaspoon of turmeric and minced garlic and saute for another 2-3 minutes.
-Add in the tomato paste, stir well.
+- In a large pot, saute sliced onions in a 3 tablespoons of vegetable oil over medium.
+When transparent, add 1/2 teaspoon of turmeric and minced garlic, saute for another 2-3 minutes.
+Add in the tomato paste and continue cooking for another 5 minutes, stir well.

 - Pour 5 cups of water into the pot, bring to a gentle boil and one by one place each koofteh into the pot, cook for about 50-60 minutes on medium-low heat.
 Do not cover the pot completely.
 You may place a colander upside down over the top.
 Taste and adjust the seasoning and add more water if necessary.